 Man, people really get up in arms about this.

-Really the complaints about Agathis wood fall into three buckets:
+The complaints about Agathis wood fall into three buckets:

-Complaint #1: Agathis doesn’t sound good
+Complaint #1: Agathis Doesn’t Sound Good

 The most common word I’ve seen people use to describe Agathis is “dull”.

-This can of course be overcome with pickup selection, but if you’re the kind of person who judges a guitar first and foremost on how it sounds acoustically, you’ll find yourself passing over agathis guitars.
+This can of course be overcome with pickup selection, but if you’re the kind of person who judges a guitar first and foremost on how it sounds acoustically, you’ll find yourself passing over Agathis guitars.

-Similarly, in the hands of most pickups, agathis guitars, by and large are said to lack spark and character.
+Similarly, in the hands of most pickups, Agathis guitars by and large are said to lack spark and character.

-Complaint #2: Agathis has little sustain
+Complaint #2: Agathis Has Little Sustain

 Possibly due to it being a softer wood, it’s very commonly referred to as lacking sustain or resonance.